mateuszGorczany/Apka-Transformatka/README.md

-# Dziabadaj
-*Final project for the university course "Databases 1".*
 # Apka-Transformatka
 > Application made for the university course.
 > It calculates and draw Fourier epicycles in the few ways.